Advanced Teacher Training: 300 hours

-The 300-hour Effective teacher Training Program was a rich, challenging and intense experience.
+The 300-hour Advanced Teacher Training Program was a rich, challenging and intense experience.
 After having taught yoga for a few years, I was hungry for more material and the opportunity to dialogue with other teachers.
 The 300-hour program is well rounded and I appreciated the skill and commitment of the core teachers.
 The learning community that was established was diverse in age and experience.
 My fellow students were supportive as I was encouraged to take risks with my teaching.
 The experience allowed me to deepen my understanding of yoga and to look closely at the way that I teach.
 My teaching practice has definitely changed, as have I as an individual, as a result of the program.
 I found the course texts to be extremely valuable and continue to refer to them frequently.
 I remain connected to and grateful for the Octopus Garden yoga community and their faith in me. – LM

 After completing the 200-hour program I knew I wanted to teach but I lacked confidence.
 The 300-hour seemed like the next step.
 I took the leap and have never looked back.
 Octopus Garden’s 300-hour Advanced Teacher Training gave me the tools to teach with a strong knowledge of alignment, anatomy, yoga philosophy, and the ability to read the students in front if me.
-I am proud to say I have become a full time yoga teacher.
+I am proud to say I have become a full-time yoga teacher.
 Thanks OG! – DG

 Insightful, inspirational,highly organized, hands on, fun learning.
 A great time with yogis and yoginis. – TC